ButterWatt/ESP32-AntiDeauther/README.md

 >If you blame me for this, please, read twice.

 # Quote of the repo
-**If you looking for AI girlfriend, please find and touch grass immediately.**
+**If you are looking for AI girlfriend, please find and touch grass immediately.** -Butter, who found themself writing complain in the dark.

 # License
 All files within this repo are released under the GNU GPL V3 License as per the LICENSE file stored in the root of this repo.